-Custom actions are Visualforce pages or canvas apps with functionality that you define.
+Custom actions are actions that you create and customize yourself, such as Create a Record, Send Email, or Log a Call actions.
+They can also invoke Lightning components, Visualforce pages, or canvas apps with functionality that you define.
 For example, you can create a custom action so that users can write comments that are longer than 5,000 characters, or create one that integrates a video-conferencing application so that support agents can communicate visually with customers.